media

 We focus on five key areas

 • Humanitarian and development aid – we distribute material aid to people afflicted by natural disasters, wars, and other crises.
-In Africa, Asia and Europe, we work to improve access to education, proper nutrition, drinking water, and sustainable livelihood.
+In Africa, Asia, and Europe, we work to improve access to education, proper nutrition, drinking water, and sustainable livelihood.
 We have also helped during floods and tornadoes in the Czech Republic.
-Humanitarian aid is foundational to our existence.
+Humanitarian aid is foundational to our work.
 Read more about our work in the humanitarian and development field.

 • Supporting human rights worldwide – we help dissidents and support civil society actors in countries undergoing democratic transformation.
 Read more about the work of our Centre for Human Rights.